 It would be too naïve to even think about doing it DIY for websites with over 50 pages.
 Revamping content takes a lot of time, and to get it right is one of the only few ways you can organically market your website.

 Even if you can do both things simultaneously, SEO and content writing, both take up a lot of time.
 Plan with more resources for bigger projects, you can always save your skill for final proofreading.

-Embrace the gig economy and hire freelancers, if you plan to hire for a website revamp.
-Taking load off your own shoulders might let you focus on more important things in most cases.
+Embrace the gig economy and hire web design freelancers, if you plan to make changes to your website.
+Taking the load off your own shoulders might let you focus on more important things in most cases.
 If you are on a tight budget or don’t have the skills required to DIY, or your website is simply too large to be done the DIY way, hiring freelancers is a great option.

 a.
 Front end & Back end